-Our approaches to Enterprise Education are, of course suitable all year round, but if you’re marking this year’s Global Entrepreneurship Week (November 12th - 18th), our programmes can provide a perfect launch pad – and all can be tailored to target your objectives.
+Our approaches to Enterprise Education are, of course suitable all year round, but if you’re marking Global Entrepreneurship Week (18th - 24th November), or hosting your own school Enterprise day or week , our programmes can provide a perfect launch pad – and all can be tailored to target your objectives.
 Why not get in touch to find out more?

 Big Enterprise Days

-A Big Enterprise Day gives you the opportunity to create a real “enterprise buzz” by taking up to 300 students from a single year group off timetable for the day as they carousel around a series of very different workshops.
-Designed to be experienced in any sequence, while still providing a coherent insight into our 5Rs Enterprise Framework (Relationships, Resourcefulness, Risk-taking, Resilience and Reflection), A Big Enterprise Day allows you to create your own menu of workshops from:
+A Big Enterprise Day gives you the opportunity to create a real “enterprise buzz” by taking up to 300 students from a single year group off timetable for the day as they carousel around a series of very different workshops, all drawn from our stock of tried and tested activities.
+Designed to be experienced in any sequence, while still providing a coherent insight into our 5Rs Enterprise Framework (Relationships, Resourcefulness, Risk-taking, Resilience and Reflection), a Big Enterprise Day allows you to create your own menu of workshops from:

 - Enterprise and Me … enabling students to explore ways in which they currently use enterprise skills - and how that can get better at this ...